ds-rants/ds-rants/posts/2025/2025_04_24_Consultancy_obliteration/index.md

 ## The Recap

 Sorry, dear readers, this is a multi-steps story.

-For those currently boarding the train, here is a quick recap of the situation: The _big consulting firm_ was offering for a few **millions euros** (clearly pocket money...) to create one a solution to analyze JIRA tickets and deliver another machine learning project around stock prediction ([See more details here](../2025_04_19_Cancel_A_5.7M$_Deal/index.md)).
+For those currently boarding the train, here is a quick summary of the situation: The _big consulting firm_ was offering for a few **millions euros** (clearly pocket money...) to create one a solution to analyze JIRA tickets and deliver another machine learning project around stock prediction ([See more details here](../2025_04_19_Cancel_A_5.7M$_Deal/index.md)).
 Your servitor, completely clueless, did a little bit of data analysis that made the JIRA solution irrelevant.
-With the help of a very competent colleague, we demonstrated that the code for the ML project had been regurgitated by a junior high on vibe-coding kool-aid.
+With the help of a very competent colleague, we demonstrated that the code for the ML project was a regurgitation from a junior high on the vibe-coding Kool-Aid.
 In the next 10 minutes, we also showed that for the _seniors_ reading logs and CPU loads on a Web GUI was beneath them and/or outside their skill set.
 Too bad, that would have helped them understand why their solution was not working.